 - What do you do with hummus?
 Serve hummus as an appetizer with pita bread, pretzels or veggies.
 Use hummus to make deviled eggs by mashing the yolks with hummus.
 As a healthier sandwich option, use hummus instead of mayonnaise and mustard.
 Pair up hummus with your favorite Mediterranean dishes.

-Courses Appetizer, Snack, Lunch
+- Category: Appetizer, Snack, Lunch

-Cuisine Greek, Israeli, Middle Eastern, Mediterranean
+- Cuisine: Greek, Israeli, Middle Eastern, Mediterranean

 CREAMY ROASTED GARLIC HUMMUS > PIN IT TO PINTEREST